-4.1.
-Upper Bound
+4.1 Upper Bound

-4.1.1.
-The Algorithm
+4.1.1 The Algorithm

-The following simple algorithm for the manager for the manager process solves the problem.
+The following simple algorithm for the manager process solves the problem.
 The manager simply puts requests on a FIFO queue.
 If there is a pending request, the manager issues a GRANT signal to the node whose request is first on the queue, and sets a timer to measure the time until the moving part stops moving.
 When the timer goes off, the manager repeats.

 There is some subtlety in determining the minimum number of clock ticks that guarantee that time m has elapsed since the GRANT.
-At first glance, one might be tempted to count $\lfloor m/c_1 \rfloor + 1$ ticks, but a careful examination shows that this might cause a violation of the exclusion property, if a TICK happens immediately after the GRANT, and the next GRANT happens immdiately after the last TICK.
+At first glance, one might be tempted to count $\lfloor m/c_1 \rfloor + 1$ ticks, but a careful examination shows that this might cause a violation of the exclusion property, if a TICK happens immediately after the GRANT, and the next GRANT happens immediately after the last TICK.
 Waiting for $\lfloor m/c_1 \rfloor + 2$ suffices to overcome this difficulty, but the lower bound presented in Subsection 4.2 suggests that this might not be optimal.
 In order to achieve the best possible timing performance, the algorithm only grants immediately after a clock tick, and the timer is set to $\lfloor (m+l)/c_1 \rfloor + 1$ clock ticks.
-The reason for only granting immediately after a tick is that this allows more precise knowledge of the time at which the grant occurs, which can sometimes permit fewer ticks to be counted.
-To implement this, the manager maintains a flag (TICKED) whose value is true if and only if no locally controlled operation has been performed since the last TICK.